alexanderkoller/dialogos-alexa-plugin/README.md

 {INTENT="FoodOrderIntent"}
 ```

-You can check whether the `FoodOrderIntent` is for a pizza and then store the quantity in a variable `var`; observe that `"pizza"` is the literal word the user said for the `food` slot, converted to lowercase.
+You can check whether the `FoodOrderIntent` is for a pizza and then store the quantity in a variable `var`.

 ```
 {INTENT="FoodOrderIntent", food="pizza", quantity=var}